 Contrary to what its name suggests, Oktoberfest doesn’t only happen in October.
-In 2014, it starts on September 20th and runs for 16 days.
+In 2023, it starts on September 16th and runs until October 3rd.

 It is the world’s no. 1 festival of beer drinking.
 But even those who don’t like beer still flock to Munich during Oktoberfest to just enjoy the fun atmosphere (you can get wine there too!).

 First, decide whether you’re going to Munich just for Oktoberfest making it your principle reason for visiting, or whether you’re going to visit Munich and you’re curious to see what Oktoberfest is like.
 Making this clear will help you determine how to go about arranging things.

 If Oktoberfest is your one and only interest

 Book well in advance – that applies to accommodation as well as reservations in the beer tents, especially if you’re a bigger group.
 Allow for a few days, but even if you’re a confirmed beer enthusiast, you will hardly have fun drinking several days in row.
 The recommended option for hearty drinkers is to drink for 2 days, take a break, then repeat.

 If Oktoberfest is just an add-on of your trip to Bavaria

 If possible, book your ho(s)tel well in advance.
 You won’t need to book a table in a tent, though, especially if you’re going on a weekday.
 Groups under 3 will have it much easier than bigger ones.
 Just wander around and try to enter any tent that’s accepting people.
 If a tent gets too full, they close it and put a sign by the entrance along with a security guy.
 Once people leave, and more space is created, then the closed tents will start letting new people in again.